 • Pair with a side of fruit, veggie, cheese or other protein for a complete meal

-Get the recipe: Easy 30-Minute Pancake Muffins
+Get the recipe: Kid-Loved DIY Pancake Muffins (25 Minutes)

-5 stars (6 ratings)
+5 stars (5 ratings)

 Move over french toast, waffles and cereal, there’s a fun new option for breakfast: pancake muffins!
 These homemade breakfast muffins for kids are healthy, easy to make, customizable—I share lots of mix-in ideas below!—and a great muffin option in a packed school lunch.
 They freeze wonderfully, too!